Friedrich von Hollmann: Naval career

 He was conservative in his attitude to war and especially horrified when he heard talk of war with Britain.

-In the mid-1890s the quest for a German naval base in the Far East was uppermost in the minds of the naval leaders of the German Empire.
-Many saw the First Sino-Japanese War (1894–95) as an opportunity to act.
+In the mid-1890s, the quest for a German naval base in the Far East was uppermost in the minds of the naval leaders of the German Empire.
+Many saw the First Sino-Japanese War (1894–1895) as an opportunity to act.
 For Hollmann, bases were "an absolute necessity for overseas naval operations."
-In the heated discussions as to where the basse should be, he preferred Amoy on the Taiwan Strait.
+In the heated discussions as to where the base should be, he preferred Amoy on the Taiwan Strait.
 Nevertheless, when the Kaiser demanded that the navy take territory on the Shandong peninsula in September 1895, he demurred because of the uncertain reaction of Japan, Britain and Russia.

 In the struggle over the Kaiser's naval expenditures, he admitted in February 1896 that "there are not 10 people in the Reichstag in favor of our great future fleet plans."
 He resigned in June 1897 because he could not prevail in getting the Kaiser's desired increases in the 1897 budget of the navy through the Reichstag.
 He promoted a navy of mainly cruisers as opposed to the heavy battle fleet sought by his successor, Alfred von Tirpitz.